sourcegraph/openctx/provider/sentry/README.md

 # Sentry issue context provider for OpenCtx

-This is a context provider for [OpenCtx](https://openctx.org) that fetches contents from a Sentty issue by just pasting the URL to it.
+This is a context provider for [OpenCtx](https://openctx.org) that fetches contents from a Sentry issue by just pasting the URL to it.

 ## Usage